srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 Asymmetric and symmetric routing models are defined in RFC 9135.
 ///

 Such a design naturally implies that both the source and the destination IRBs (and the corresponding Layer 2 domains and bridge tables) must exist on all leafs hosting servers that need to communicate with each other.
-While this increases the operational state on the leafs themselves (ARP state and MAC address state is stored everywhere), it does offer configuration and operational simplicity.
+While this increases the operational state on the leafs themselves (ARP state and MAC address state is stored everywhere), it does offer operational simplicity.
+This is because unlike symmetric routing, there is no concept of a `L3VNI` here, which keeps the routing complexity to a minimum, and analogous to traditional inter-VLAN routing, only with a VXLAN-encapsulation, in this case.
+No additional VLANs/VNIs need to be configured (for L3VNIs, which are typically mapped per IP VRF), making this a simpler solution to implement and operate.
+The obvious drawbacks of this approach, however, is that VLANs/VNIs cannot be scoped to specific leafs only - they must exist across all leafs that want to participate in inter-VNI routing.

 ![](https://gitlab.com/aninchat1/images/-/wikis/uploads/f93957318e62633db1c8603dbef57b69/srlinux-asymmetric-2.png){.img-shad}